jditz/comics/docs/index.rst

 ..
-Convolutional Omics Kernel Network documentation master file, created by sphinx-quickstart on Thu Sep 16 12:28:10 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+Convolutional Omics Kernel Network documentation master file You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.